 - Oranges.
 The natural sweetness of the oranges counteracts the tartness of the cranberries.
 You can use whatever oranges you’d like in this recipe.

-- Optional Flavors.
-Traditionalists will likely only use cinnamon and/or vanilla, but you can use ground or freshly grated ginger, spiced wine or bourbon, apples or pears, candied pecans or walnuts… really, the options are endless.
+- Optional flavors.
+Traditionalists will likely only use ground cinnamon and/or vanilla extract, but you can use ground or freshly grated ginger, spiced wine or bourbon, apples or pears, Candied Pecans or walnuts… really, the options are endless.

 - Sweetener.
-Ever since we quit processed sugar, I significantly reduce the amount of sweetener we use.
-Most homemade cranberry sauce recipes use close to 2 cups of sugar.
-But mine only uses 1/4 cup of pure maple syrup for sweetening!
+Ever since we quit processed sugar, I have significantly reduced the amount of sweetener we use.
+Most homemade cranberry sauce recipes use close to 2 cups of white sugar.
+But this one only uses ¼ cup of pure maple syrup!

 The hands-off ease of slow cooker cranberry sauce really makes this the best Thanksgiving recipe ever.
-You can easily make it a few days ahead of time and chill in the fridge until needed.
-The flavors meld and make the most delicious cranberry relish of all time!!
+You can make cranberry sauce ahead of time and chill it in the fridge until needed, or get it started the morning of the big meal.
+The flavors meld and make the most delicious cranberry sauce of all time!

 Step 1.
-Add the cranberries, orange zest (I use this zester), and orange juice to your slow cooker.
-(I use this one.)
+Add the cranberries, orange zest (I use this zester), and orange juice to your slow cooker (I use this one).
+You want about ½ cup of orange juice.

 Step 2.
-Stir in maple syrup and any additional flavors.
-I like to use a couple of cinnamon sticks (and then reuse them for stove-top potpourri!) and a splash of homemade vanilla extract.
+Stir in the maple syrup and any additional flavors.
+I like to use a couple of cinnamon sticks (and then reuse them for Stovetop Potpourri!) and a splash of Homemade Vanilla Extract.

 Step 3.
 Cook on high for 4 hours or low for 7 hours.

-The sauce will thicken as it cools.
-Feel free to cool completely and serve at room temperature or chill before your big meal.
-Don’t forget to save some for turkey sandwiches!
+The natural pectin in cranberry sauce will make it thicken as it cools.
+Feel free to cool it completely and serve at room temperature or chill it before your big meal.

-I know I’ve been sharing lately how much I love my Instant Pot (be sure to read this post before you buy!), but I’m going “old school” for this recipe by using my slow cooker.
+I know I constantly share how much I love my Instant Pot (be sure to read this post before you buy!), but I’m going “old school” for this recipe by using my slow cooker.

-Now, I’m sure you CAN use your Instant Pot for my easy recipe below, I haven’t done it myself.
-To be honest, the idea of experimenting on a Thanksgiving staple scares me to death.
-So I’m sticking with what I know.
+Now, I’m sure you CAN use your Instant Pot for making cranberry sauce, but I haven’t done it myself.

 For my experimental readers though, feel free to test this “slow cooker to Instant Pot conversion” and let me know how it goes!